development-plate/lab-rabbitmq/Section_1:_Set_up_RabbitMQ_with_Docker/README.md

 Startup is completed and you can visit your local [RabbitMQ Management](http://localhost:15672) installation.
 Your login is admin with passwort admintest.

+## add a user
+For this workshop we create a new user.
+1. We log in to RabbitMQ management.
+2. Open the "Admin" tab and search for the "add a user" section.
+There we enter the user data.
+Here we enter the login "userdev" with the password "userdev".
+3. This user is displayed in the list above.
+At this point, the user has not yet gained access.
+We'll do that now.
+For this we click on the new user and get a new page.
+Under the area "Permissions" we click on "Set permissions".

 ## list of references
 1. [RabbitMQ Docker Official Images](https://hub.docker.com/_/rabbitmq)